MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ## <a name="improvements_1712"></a> Conformance improvements in Visual Studio 2022 version 17.12

-Visual Studio 2022 version 17.12 has the following conformance improvements, bug fixes, and behavior changes in the Microsoft C/C++ compiler.
+Visual Studio 2022 version 17.12 includes the following conformance improvements, bug fixes, and behavior changes in the Microsoft C/C++ compiler.

 For an in-depth summary of changes made to the Standard Template Library, including conformance changes, bug fixes, and performance improvements, see [STL Changelog VS 2022 17.12](https://github.com/microsoft/STL/wiki/Changelog#vs-2022-1712).